 Ecco, located in Midtown Atlanta, is well known for its creative and delicious Mediterranean Italian fare.
 The beautiful airport location in the new international terminal includes both an internal restaurant area in muted leather and dark wood staining and a bright and cheery "patio" that looks onto the new international terminal.
 Food highlights include the pizzas and anything featuring the housemade ricotta.

 - Jekyll Island Seafood, focusing on seafood, of course

 Again, as with Concourse C, Concourse T lacks in good restaurant choices and, if you have the time, go to one of the other terminals.
 Otherwise, your options are limited to the typical fast food options and TGI Friday's is the only sit-down option in this terminal.

-If you have three hours and don't feel like making the trek to Midtown or Downtown, you can take an easy 5-minute cab ride to The Feed Store, in College Park, Georgia, located in (unsurprisingly) a feed store.
-The restaurant puts out nouveau Southern dishes, including dill pickle soup and Gulf shrimp and grits.
+If you have three hours and don't feel like making the trek to Midtown or Downtown, you can take an easy 5-minute cab ride to Urban Foodie Feed Store, in College Park, Georgia, located in (unsurprisingly) a feed store.
+The restaurant puts out creative Southern dishes, including pickle brined fried chicken sandwiches and goat cheese stuffed fried green tomatoes.